Rodrigo Gattas

-Rodrigo Pablo Gattas Bertoni (born 2 December 1991) is a Chilean professional footballer who plays as a forward for Segunda División Profesional de Chile club San Antonio Unido.
+Rodrigo Pablo Gattas Bertoni (born 2 December 1991) is a Chilean professional footballer who plays as a forward for Segunda División Profesional de Chile club Concón National.

 Club career

 Hilal Al-Quds

 In summer 2016, Gattas signed with West Bank Premier League side Hilal Al-Quds.

-In a recent interview he described his time in Palestine as "Beautiful".
+He once described his time in Palestine as "Beautiful".

 Cerro

 On 22 February 2017, Gattas returned to South America, signing with Uruguayan Segunda División side Cerro.
 He made his debut as a substitute on 7 May in a 2–1 win against Peñarol.
 Gattas went on to make a total of six appearances for Cerro that season.

 Rangers Talca

 In January 2018, Gattas returned to Chile, signing with Chilean Primera B side Rangers de Talca.
 That season, he made fourteen league appearances for Rangers, including twelve starts, and scored four goals.
 He also made another four appearances in the Copa Chile.

 Santa Cruz

 In January 2019, Gattas signed with Deportes Santa Cruz.
 He scored one goal in eight appearances that season before leaving the club in late April to pursue an opportunity in North America.